- 1 Bruce Ballengee, CEO, Pariveda Solutions

 For over 23 years, Mr. Mills has served as a serial entrepreneur, investor and CEO in the communications and web-based technology market.
 Mr. Mills has been involved in multiple venture-backed technology start-ups, Fortune 500 companies, and private equity investment and portfolio companies during his career.
 Mr. Mills founded venture-backed GENBAND (General Bandwidth) in 1999 and led the company as CEO, President until 2005.
 During his tenure at GENBAND, Mr. Mills secured financing venture capital funding from Sevin Rosen, Sequoia Capital, Venrock, and Thomas Weisel Capital Partners and, through a successful partnership with Alcatel, won a significant part of the SBC Communications APON, VOIP (Project Lightspeed) contract in 2004.
 In 2006, Mr. Mills founded RipCode, Inc., a video technology company based in Dallas and Austin, Texas that focused on the deployment of mobile, three-screen video transcoding and delivery.
 In 2010, RipCode merged with RGB Networks, a Kleiner Perkins and Accel backed video technology company based in Sunnyvale, California.
 Mr. Mills has held previous positions with ATEME, S.A., RGB Networks, Cisco Systems through its acquisition of NetSpeed in 1998, Dell Computers and NetWorth, Inc. Mr. Mills currently serves as Managing Partner of Vspeed Capital and as CEO, President of Fortress Solutions.
 Mr. Mills has earned four US technology patents with five patents pending and holds a B.A. degree from Westminster College in Fulton, Missouri.

-Prior to co-founding ShopSavvy Alexander and his partner launched Fancast ultimately selling the social web property to Comcast Interactive.
+Alexander Muse is a serial entrepreneur with more than a decade of startup experience.
+Currently he serves Chairman and co-founder of ViewMarket, an online marketplace that brings together video content creators and advertisers.
+Before ViewMarket he served as CEO of ShopSavvy, the world’s largest mobile shopping platform with more than 100M users.
+Prior to co-founding ShopSavvy, Alexander and his partner launched Fancast ultimately selling the social web property to Comcast Interactive.
 Before that he co-founded Architel, one of the largest cloud companies in North Texas.
 Started in 2001, the company helps Fortune 1000 companies bring their IT operations into the cloud.
 In 1999, Alexander founded LayerOne, a neutral interconnection and colocation provider that was sold in 2003 to Switch & Data (Equinix).
-Alexander speaks at conferences and universities in the United States and Europe on topics ranging from the future of retail to entrepreneurship.
-He has spoken in Bangalore, Barcelona, Hamburg, Amsterdam and London, and at conferences including the Mobile World Congress, 4G World, SXSW, Barcamp and CITA.
-Mr. Muse’s latest venture is The Haul Company, a talent management business.

 Wade Nicolas, Co-Founder & President, Enkitec